Nusky7/Nusky7/README.md

 ###

-<p align="left">Make sure to visit my personal Portfolio Website!<br><br>It's a highly personalized space with a unique Cyber-Retro style that showcases my projects and highlights my passion for web design and development.<br><br>I created this space not just to stand out, but also to reflect my personality.
-It's more than a portfolio—it's a multifunctional tool where I can listen to the music that inspires me while coding and keep all my favorite resources and documentation in one place.<br><br>⚙️ https://nusky7studio.es</p>
+<p align="left">☆ Make sure to visit my personal Portfolio Website!<br><br>It's a <b>highly personalized space</b> with a unique <b>Cyber-Retro style</b> that showcases my projects and highlights my passion for web design and development.<br><br>I created this space not just to stand out, but also to reflect my personality.
+It's more than a portfolio—it's a multifunctional tool where I can listen to the music that inspires me while coding and keep all my favorite resources and documentation in one place.<br><br>🌍 <a href="https://nusky7studio.es" target="_blank">www.nusky7studio.es</a></p>
+🗂️ <a href="https://github.com/Nusky7/my-portfolio" target="_blank">N7Studio Repository</a></p>

 ###